hpsaturn/easy-preferences/README.md

 ### Configuration

-Define in your project in the libraries directory, a new local library, and it  should be contain a header `preferences-key.h`, that contains your custom preferences keys and its description and type, like this:
+Define in your project in the libraries directory, a new local library, and it  should be contain a header `preferences-key.h`, that contains your custom preferences keys and its key value and key type, like this:

 ```cpp
 #define CONFIG_KEYS_LIST                 \